COVID: Testing times for Germany's retail sector | DW | 15.04.2021

 "Most of our customers are people simply passing by and coming in spontaneously," says one saleswoman: "The test rules just don't work for us."

-Businesses that can only open their doors to customers who have tested negative have seen a dramatic drop in sales — 62 percent less than in pre-COVID times, says the retailers' association HDE in a recent survey.
+Businesses that can only open their doors to customers who have tested negative have seen a dramatic drop in sales — 62% less than in pre-COVID times, says the retailers' association HDE in a recent survey.

 So, why is the test model not working?
 And what makes it so difficult to set up rapid COVID tests that can deliver a result within 15 minutes?
 After all, in principle, everybody in Germany has the right to at least one test per week — free of charge.
 And the city-state of Berlin has indeed managed to establish a large network of some 300 test centers, at some of which an appointment is not even required.